jonaylor89/ScholarScraper/README.md

 ~$ ./run.sh
 ```

-- To execute on a server or in a production environment, build and run the docker image
+- To execute on a server or in a production environment, build and run the docker image.

+ *This requires docker obviously*

 ```sh
 ~$ docker build --tag=scholarscraper .
 ~$ docker run -p 8000:8000 scholarscraper